SOVEREIGN-NET/lib-proofs/docs/examples.md

     println!("Transaction proof verification: {}",
         if is_valid { "PASSED" } else { "FAILED" });

-    // Try with insufficient balance (should fail in real implementation) println!("\nTesting with insufficient balance...");
+    // Try with insufficient balance (should fail in implementation) println!("\nTesting with insufficient balance...");
     let insufficient_balance = 200; // Less than amount + fee